matchoomeelah/OnTap/README.md

 When a user signs up, a user profile page is generated for them.
 From this page users can see their past check-ins, beers/breweries they have created, and create new beers/breweries.

+A user can update their settings/info by clicking on their profile picture icon in the header of the page.

 ## Future Goals